Welcome to Green Week, where we’re sharing our best tips for creating a more eco-friendly home and lifestyle.

 - Invest in reusable spray bottles and containers for your homemade cleaners; glass bottles are a great option.

-- Avoid commercial "air fresheners;" keeping your home clean and making the most of fresh air will help to eliminate most odors.
+- Avoid commercial "air fresheners;" making fresheners with natural ingredients, keeping your home clean, and making the most of fresh air will help to eliminate most odors.

 Where The Spruce Comes In